Chronology of events: 1687--1694

 May 23, 1693 De la Croze called Leeuwenhoek a "curious Observer of Nature"

-September 18, 1693 Paul Durven appointed curator
+September 18, 1693 Paulus Durven appointed curator

 September 26, 1693 cousin Sara Maertens Leeuwenhoek buried

-October 15, 1693 Wrote Letter 76 of 1693-10-15 (AB 126) to Members of the Royal Society
+October 15, 1693 Wrote Letter L-228 of 1693-10-15 to the members of the Royal Society about colors and the life cycle of fleas

-October 27, 1693 Wrote letter of 1693-10-27 (AB 127) to Pieter Rabus
+October 27, 1693 Wrote Letter L-229 of 1693-10-27 to Pieter Rabus about procreation of the flea, the leather-jacket, and the mite

 November 19, 1693 nephew Johannes Adriaans Swalmius buried